mistralai/platform-docs-public/docs/guides/02-prompting-capabilities.md

 #### Strategies we used:

 - **Few shot learning**: Few-shot learning or in-context learning is when we give a few examples in the prompts, and the LLM can generate corresponding output based on the example demonstrations.
 Few-shot learning can often improve model performance especially when the task is difficult or when we want the model to respond in a specific manner.
-- **Delimiter**: Delimiters like `###`, `<<< >>>` specify the boundary between different sections of the text.
-In our example, we used `###` to indicate examples and `<<<>>>` to indicate customer inquiry.
+- **Delimiter**: Delimiters like `###` and `<<<>>>` specify the boundary between different sections of the text.
+In the preceding example, `###` is used to indicate examples and `<<<>>>` to indicate customer inquiry.
 - **Role playing**: Providing LLM a role (e.g., "You are a bank customer service bot.") adds personal context to the model and often leads to better performance.

 ## Summarization
 Summarization is a common task for LLMs due to their natural language understanding and generation capabilities.
-Here is an example prompt we can use to generate interesting questions about an essay and summarize the essay.
+The following is an example prompt we can use to generate interesting questions about an essay and summarize the essay.

 <details>
 <summary><b>Prompt</b></summary>

 ```
 You are a commentator.
 Your task is to write a report on an essay.
-When presented with the essay, come up with interesting questions to ask, and answer each question.
+When presented with the essay, come up with interesting questions to ask and answer each question.
-Afterward, combine all the information and write a report in the markdown format.
+Afterward, combine all the information and write a report in the Markdown format.

 # Essay:
 {essay}